fbeji/Relevant/README.md

 The current state of Relevant is running well, the user is able to switch between fragments, as well as choose between different buttons to pick a search method, or input a keyword to search for articles based on their typed in keyword.
-A history option can be selected to view the history of articles searched previously by the user
+A history option can be selected to view the history of articles searched previously by the user.
+The user can also flip the screen for better resolution.

 ### Unimplemented/Incomplete Elements of Relevant